Why does California collect information about Preschool Outcomes?

 * Detailed information on California State Performance Plan can be found at: http://www.cde.ca.gov/sp/se/qa/

-[The image here illustrates this alignment as follows: ALT-REG (Approaches to Learning -- Self-Regulation) and SED (Social and Emotional Development) Indicators align with Outcome A: Positive social-emotional skills.
-LLD (Language and Literacy Development) and COG (Cognition, Including Math and Science) Indicators align with Outcome B: Acquisition and use of knowledge and skills.
-PD-HLTH (Physical Development -- Health) Indicator aligns with Outcome C: Use of appropriate behaviors to meet their needs.]
+[The image here illustrates this alignment as follows: ALT (Approaches to Learning) and SED (Social and Emotional Development) Indicators align with Outcome A: Positive social-emotional skills.
+FLD (Foundational Language Development) and COG (Cognition, Math, and Science) Indicators align with Outcome B: Acquisition and use of knowledge and skills.
+PD-HLTH (Physical Development and Health) Indicator aligns with Outcome C: Use of appropriate behaviors to meet needs.]

 How is DRDP data used to measure progress?

-• “Entry” and “exit” DRDP assessments are paired and extracted for the Indicator 7 analyses.
+- “Entry” and “exit” DRDP assessments are matched and compared for the Indicator 7 analyses.

 Additional Information